top of page

 In the far East, jade merchants travel through desert and mountain, along rivers and coastal waterways.
 Like the later Silk Road and the Neolithic Amber Roads, Steppe Trade Routes and Tin Roads, the Jade Roads simplify travel and commerce between nations.

 It's said Western trade with the the East doesn't begin until after Marco Polo in the 13th century BCE.
-No jade has been found in Rome.
+No jade has been found in Rome, although the Romans are known for their love of gems.

 A large chunk of nephrite, the mysterious Green Stone of Hattusa, is found in the temple complex of the city in Turkey.
 About 4000 years old, it's considered to be locally sourced.